-Metropolitan Police Department: 202-727-9099 Crimes that occur on BYU Barlow Center property should be reported to MPD.
-Crimes occurring off campus should be reported to the police department of the city in which the incident took place.
-Publicly available information, such as this report, do not contain any personally identifiable information.
-Crimes reported to a campus security authority can also be reported to law enforcement confidentially at the victim's request.
+Crimes that occur either on or off campus should be reported to the police department of the city in which the incident took place.
+BYU does not include personally identifying information about victims, witnesses, and other necessary parties in publicly available record keeping, including the Annual Security Report.
+Crimes reported to a campus security authority can also be reported to law enforcement by the CSA confidentially at the victim's request.
 Law enforcement can help obtain orders of protection and restraining orders, and the Title IX Office can assist with "no contact" orders.

-General information about the different types of court orders is available on the DC Courts website at https://www.dccourts.gov/services/domesticviolence-matters.
-Please note that BYU cannot represent individuals in legal proceedings; see https://titleix.byu.edu/ resources for legal resources and other information.
-Please see https://titleix.byu.edu/reporting for more information about university response to a report of Sexual Violence.
+General information about the different types of court orders is available on the DC Courts website at www.dccourts. gov/services/domestic- violence-matters.
+Please note that BYU cannot represent individuals in legal proceedings; see titleix.byu.edu/ resources for legal resources and other information.
+Please see titleix.byu.edu/reporting for more information about university response to a report of sexual assault.